Hardins/hardins.github.io/about.md

 ## Contact

 Have any questions or suggestions?
-Feel free to  contact me through [GitHub](https://github.com/hardins/),  [Linkedin](https://www.linkedin.com/in/daniel-santana-nogueira-vieira-529b86103/), or send me an <kovauviske@poli.ufrj.br>.
+Feel free to  contact me through [GitHub](https://github.com/hardins/),  [Linkedin](https://www.linkedin.com/in/daniel-santana-nogueira-vieira-529b86103/), or send me an email (<kovauviske@poli.ufrj.br>).

 Thanks for reading!